-On behalf of Air Industries Group, Inc. (the "Company"), I am submitting a revised preliminary Schedule 14A in connection with the Company's Annual Meeting of Stockholders scheduled for July 29, 2013.
+In view of the foregoing, I am submitting a revised preliminary Schedule 14A (Amendment No. 2) in connection with the Company's Annual Meeting of Stockholders scheduled for July 29, 2013, which deletes the material included in the July 11 Filing concerning the "say-on pay" proposals (Proposals Five and Six).